Mandar Apte

-To reset OSX Network preferences to system default follow below steps.
+Follow the steps below to reset OSX Network preferences to the system default.

 Step 01: